5 Magical Realism Books Like Piranesi

 Piranesi by Susanna Clarke is a magical realism and sci-fi fantasy book.
 The main character is Piranesi, who is oddly childlike but also entirely scholarly and quite analytical thinking individual who inhabits a haunted house.
 He spends his days going from room to room, documenting what he finds, trying to figure out what everything means.

-According to him, the entire world and the world to him is this house has like a handful of people in it, and he’s interested in finding other people.
+According to him, the entire world and the world to him is this house has a handful of people in it, and he’s interested in finding other people.
 He regularly sees another person and refers to him because he is alive.
 Some of the quirky humor is that President John Strange and Mr. Norrell are present throughout Piranesi.

-5 Books Like Piranesi (Magical Realism)
+10 Books Like Piranesi (Magical Realism)

 1. Once Upon a River

 Like Piranesi, this is a historical novel set in the late Victorian era with gothic and faintly magical elements.
 It is set in the town of Radtke, which is a real place.
-It’s located about 20 miles outside Oxford, on the River Thames on a cold winter’s night in The Swan’s tavern.
+It’s located about 20 miles outside Oxford, on the River Thames, on a cold winter’s night in The Swan’s tavern.
 It is known locally for the great storytelling that goes on inside it.

 By the looks of him, a badly injured man bursts into the place.
 He’s carrying a dead child in his arms, so there’s been some accident, but no one in the tavern knows who he is.
-Nor can they fully comprehend how this child, clearly dead on arrival, suddenly comes back to life.
+Nor can they fully comprehend how this child, clearly dead on arrival, suddenly returns to life.
 Questions arise.
 Who are these strangers?
 What happened to them?

 As we grow closer to the answers to some of these questions, we get a slow trickle of introductions to the huge cast of characters who make up the story.
 There’s the woman who runs the Swan Tavern first and foremost, alongside her sickly yet gifted storyteller of a husband.
-They have a troupe of daughters between them, but only one sweet son who cannot tell a story like his father at all.
+They have a troupe of daughters between them but only one sweet son who cannot tell a story like his father at all.

-There’s also a doctor with a lingering desire to be a mother.
-Although she firmly believes the time to have done so is in her past.
-We also meet a widowed housekeeper who is deathly afraid of the water yet mysteriously chooses to reside in a shack next to the river.
 There’s also a farmer strong of both hands and character, whose wife has an all-seeing eye that can peer directly into your soul.
-They have a huge family, but their oldest son, who is now out on his own, is constantly getting into trouble.
+They have a huge family, but their oldest son, who is now alone, is constantly getting into trouble.
 Lastly, a couple is still grieving their kidnapped toddler, gone two years now without a trace.

 They are individuals in the way and come together in the face of the mystery of the strangers that came into the swan on the winter solstice night.
 Eventually, three competing identities come to be assigned to this little girl who was once dead and now alive.